Arevik, Shirak

 Arevik (Արևիկ) is a village in the Akhuryan Municipality of the Shirak Province of Armenia.
 The Statistical Committee of Armenia reported its population was 1,781 in 2010, up from 1,749 at the 2001 census.

+History

+The rural village was established in the 18th century by thousands of Armenian Catholics, who were forced into exile from Constantinople by the Ottoman Empire.

+When Armenia was part of the Soviet Union, the village was changed to Arevik as its present name in 1945.
+From the fall of the Soviet Union in 1991, Arevik has survived as a predominantly Catholic village.